Sweetness in the Belly: Reception

-Trivia

 The film received backlash for Dakota Fanning portraying the lead role in the film.
-Amid the whitewashing allegations, Fanning took to social media to share more details about her character.
+Amid whitewashing allegations, Fanning took to social media to share more details about her character.
 "Just to clarify.
-In the new film I'm part of, Sweetness in the Belly, I do not play an Ethiopian woman," the 25-year-old actress wrote in a message on her Instagram Story.
+In the new film I'm part of, Sweetness in the Belly, I do not play an Ethiopian woman", the actress wrote in a message on her Instagram Story.
 "I play a British woman abandoned by her parents at seven years old in Africa and raised Muslim."